iVcente/LoadingScreen/README.md

 if (IsMovieStreamingFinished() && LoadingScreenAttributes.bMoviesAreSkippable)
 ```

-The entire file with this change can be found in the _Engine/DefaultMoviePlayer.cpp_ of this repo.
+The entire file with this change can be found in the _Engine/DefaultMoviePlayer.cpp_ file of this repo.

 References
 ---